John Tsang: Early life and education

 Tsang was born on 21 April 1951 at Maternity home in Dukes Street, Kowloon Tong in Hong Kong, his great-grandfather was from Taishan, Guangdong, who made his fortune beginning as a labourer in San Francisco.
 His grandfather was a well-off Chinese physician-turned-businessman.
 His father, Tsang Chuek-ho, was the eldest child of eight siblings.
 Graduated from normal schools, Tsang Chuek-ho and his wife Li Pik-sheung planned to move to the United States, where his sister was living, through Hong Kong in the 1940s.

 While waiting for the immigration process, the family settled in Hong Kong and had four children.
 Tsang Cheuk-ho and his children adapted the surname Mui when he was adopted by a relative in Hong Kong; they reverted to their original surname after emigrating to the United States.
 John Tsang, the eldest child, was born as Mui Chun-wah in Hong Kong on 21 April 1951 and lived in Sai Yeung Choi Street in his childhood.

 Tsang was a primary and secondary school student at La Salle Primary School and La Salle College in Hong Kong.
 When he was 13 in 1965, Tsang and his family moved to the United States.
 He first resided on the 8th Street in Lower East Side, Manhattan, New York City.
 He enrolled in Stuyvesant High School the following year, from which he graduated in 1969.
 Eric Holder, the first African-American Attorney General of the United States, was his classmate.
 During the early 1970s in the United States, he was involved in the defend the Diaoyu Islands movement.

 He then studied architecture at the Massachusetts Institute of Technology.
-He also holds a master's degree in bilingual education from Boston State College and a MPA from the Kennedy School of Government at Harvard University.
+He also holds a master's degree in bilingual education from Boston State College and a Master in Public Administration from the Kennedy School of Government at Harvard University.